Azure-Samples/active-directory-node-webapi/README.md

 ## How to Use The Service

-This is a simple TODO Server that takes requests through GET and POST and responds with the appropriate JSON objects.
+This is a simple TODO Server that takes JSON requests through REST and responds with the appropriate JSON objects.

 #### To use this without Authentication (for testing the endpoints without Authentication)

 	$ node server.js

 	$ curl -isS http://127.0.0.1:8888 | json
 	HTTP/1.1 200 OK
 	Connection: close